Car Payment Calculator 2026 – In-House Financing & Amortization | FinToku

 How is a monthly car payment calculated?

 It's based on the amount financed (price plus taxes and fees, minus down payment and trade-in), the annual interest rate, and the loan term.
 Most lenders use a reducing-balance formula; some in-house lenders use flat-rate interest instead.
+For a side-by-side view of both methods on other loan types, try our EMI Calculator.

 What is in-house financing?